Rafting and canoeing adventures in Croatia's pristine rivers and dramatic gorges.

 Best Time to Visit

-Spring and summer offer ideal water levels and weather conditions for rafting and canoeing adventures.
+Spring and summer offer the best water levels and weather conditions for rafting and canoeing.

 Safety First